 Insider Tip: The Rose Center entrance often has shorter lines

 The American Museum of Natural History is one of the largest museums in the world.
-Founded in 1869, this museum is most famous for its collection of dinosaur fossils and Milstein Hall of Ocean Life, which features a 94-foot whale model!
+Founded in 1860, this museum is most famous for its collection of dinosaur fossils and Milstein Hall of Ocean Life, which features a 94-foot whale model.

-When you’ve completed your educational and interactive learning experience, stop by one of the museum’s themed shops, including the official Museum Shop.
-If you work up an appetite, a variety of dining options are available for all budgets, ranging from the Museum Food Court (great for families) to Café on One, which serves gourmet adult fare.
+When you’ve completed your totally educational and interactive learning experience (be sure to plan a good chunk of time to explore the many exhibits), stop by one of the museum’s theme shops, including the American Museum of Natural History’s flagship store, “The Museum Shop”.
+If you work up an appetite, a variety of dining options are available to suit all budgets, ranging from the Museum Food Court (great for families) to Café on One, which serves gourmet adult fare.

 Present your pass for General Admission at either of these two locations: